Kirkgate: The Victorian Street

 New research means that every single shop on the street is now based on a real York business, all of which operated here between 1870 and 1901.
 Our costumed guides can tell you more about each shop when you arrive…

-Visit shops, like Banks Music and Sessions Printers, which are names still operating today; others are within living memory for many residents like Leak and Thorp Drapers shop.
+Visit shops, like Sessions Printers, which are still operating today; others are within living memory for many residents like Leak and Thorp Drapers shop.

 See fascinating goods for sale which have disappeared from our high streets today from Cooper’s Saddlers, Horsley’s Gunsmiths, Cooke’s Scientific Instruments and Edward Allen Taxidermist.

 Other more familiar shops give the chance to compare with today’s fashions – The Little Dust Pan Ironmongers, Kendrick’s Toy Dealers and Fancy Repository, and the Plummer Sisters Milliners.

 Some sold to the rich, like George Britton’s grocers, importers of fine teas and coffees; others like Thomas Ambler’s grocers to the working class.
 Some did both – John Saville, Pharmaceutical Chemist, would sell to leading citizens but also worked as a surrogate doctor to the poor.

 An alleyway off Kirkgate, called Rowntree Snicket, aims to portray the poverty of Victorian York.

-It includes a working class home and and was inspired by Seebohm Rowntree’s famous survey of York’s poor, which led to his ground-breaking report, Poverty: A Study of Town Life, published in 1901.
+It includes a working class home and was inspired by Seebohm Rowntree’s famous survey of York’s poor, which led to his ground-breaking report, Poverty: A Study of Town Life, published in 1901.